springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

   transition rates.
 Note ``H`` need not have a node ``'S'`` because susceptible nodes do not change status on their own.

-- **Induced Transitions** Sometimes individuals change status due to the influence of a single partner.
-For example an infected individual may transmit to a susceptible partner.
-So an ``('I', 'S')`` pair may become ``('I', 'I')``.
+- **Induced Transitions:** Sometimes individuals change status due to the influence of a single partner.
+For example in an SEIR model an infected individual may transmit to a susceptible partner.
+So an ``('I', 'S')`` pair may become ``('I', 'E')``.
 We can represent these transitions with a directed graph ``J``.
 Here the nodes of ``J`` are pairs (tuples) of statuses, representing potential statuses of individuals in a partnership.
   An edge represents a possible partner-induced transition.
 In the SEIR case, there is only a single such transition, represented by the edge ``('I', 'S')`` -> ``('I', 'E')`` with a weight representing the transmission rate.
 No other nodes are required in ``J``.
 An edge always represents the possibility that a node in the first state can cause the other node to change